easonlin404/avl.github.io/product.md

 ## English

+Our mission is to consistently create extraordinary products and experiences that customers love and value.
 Our product can only be as good as our people.
-We focus on our people so we can create extraordinary products for our customers.
+We focus on our people so we can create th best products for our customers.
 We are currently working on a few interesting ideas in different industries:

 1. PerfectScore